 BELLVILLE COUNTRYMAN.
 The Bellville Countryman, founded on July 28, 1860, was a semiweekly newspaper published by W. S. Thayer for editor and proprietor John P. Osterhout.
 Though the paper's motto was "Independent in All Things–Neutral in None," it favored the Southern wing of the Democratic party.
 The paper regularly carried a column in German.
 Osterhout continued publication throughout the Civil War, publishing the paper on halfsheets.
 The Bellville Countryman ceased on August 21, 1865, but was subsequently continued by the Texas Countryman.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Diana J. Kleiner, "BELLVILLE COUNTRYMAN," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/eeb06), accessed May 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Diana J. Kleiner, "BELLVILLE COUNTRYMAN," accessed May 26, 2020, http://www.tshaonline.org/handbook/online/articles/eeb06.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.